kennybui-data-ai/spark-atlas-connector/databricks/README.md

 ## patch_spark_model (one-time run)
 [reference code](https://github.com/wjohnson/pyapacheatlas/blob/master/samples/new_lineage_processes_typedefs.py)
-purview's models are not accessible. we will need to manually create them.
+purview's VM is not accessible. we will need to manually create the spark model via REST API (`pyapacheatlas`).
 use `purview_spark.py`. there is an extra copy of `1100-spark_model.json` from the `patch` folder which will be parsed by `purview_spark.py`.
 ```
 python purview_spark.py -h